aerex-bot/global_chat-guidelines/README.md

 > **A:** To report someone, you can bring it to our attention in the global chat, make it clear that you are reporting someone.
 You can also [join our support server](https://discord.gg/BYuUvE4) and tell us in the #assistance channel.
 If you wish to report someone privately, you can let a staff member know in Direct Messages.

 > **Q:** How do I appeal a global chat blacklist?\
 > **A:** Global chat blacklists can be appealed the same way you appeal a bot blacklist.
-You can do so by [filling out this form](https://forms.gle/BYNKdFCmf5vuoP1r7).
+In order to appeal the blacklist, attempt to run a bot command (such as `a!help`), in which you will be prompted to appeal your blacklist by pressing a button to fill out an embedded Discord form.

 ### Thanks for using our global chat!
 We hope you have fun!